cakephp/docs/en/controllers.rst

 components.
 Configured components and their dependencies will be created by CakePHP for you.
 Read the :ref:`configuring-components` section for more information.
-As mentioned earlier the ``$components`` property will be merged with the property defined in each of you controller's parent classes.
+As mentioned earlier the ``$components`` property will be merged with the property defined in each of your controller's parent classes.

 Configuring Helpers to Load
 ===========================